lextudio/pysmi/docs/source/docs/mibdump.rst

 If nothing matches, *mibdump* will consider that probed --mib-source does not contain MIB module it is looking for.

-There is a small chance, though, that fuzzy natching may result in getting a wrong MIB.
+There is a small chance, though, that fuzzy matching may result in getting a wrong MIB.
 If that happens, you can disable the above fuzzyness by giving *mibdump* the --disable-fuzzy-source flag.